DataLab-Platform/DataLab/doc/intro/installation.rst

 .. note::

-    Python 3.8 is the reference for production release
+    Python 3.11 and PyQt5 are the reference for production release

 How to install